Take note of directions to Pat Busch Mountain Reserve

 Eat good [but light], stay hydrated, replenish electrolytes

-Theewaterskloof is expected to reach temperatures above 30 degrees over the NYE period.
 Try keep your meals balanced, nutritious, light and healthy.
 Bring along some snacks and food if you can.
-RezFest will have a ton of food stalls available too.
+There is ample food stores available at the festival, too.

-Make sure to bring your own bottled water.
+Roberton is expected to experience temperatures of up to 40 degrees over the Rezonance NYE Festival period.
+The venue has ample fresh drinking water points, but make sure to bring your own.
 Remember: an adult needs 1 to 2 litres of water per day.
 Don’t stress about it too much, over-hydration is a thing too.

 Employ a buddy system, meeting points